dchampion/shared-mutable-state/README.md

 # Observation of Shared Mutable State in Java

 ## Summary
-The small Java program in this repository demonstrates the effects of state changes made in one thread of execution on the visibilty of those changes in another thread of execution.
+The small Java program in this repository demonstrates the effects of state changes made in one thread of execution on the visibility of those changes in another thread of execution.

 Specifically, this program demonstrates the <i>thread-safety</i> (or lack thereof) of various strategies to change state; specifically, state that is shared between multiple threads.